 Lambert and Myers,

-50 Activities for Conflict Resolution
+50 Activities for Conflict Resolution10

 • Activity Identifying Helpful Communication Styles, p.
 13